 In the same vein, Marchis Moreno focuses on backward object control, providing evidence that such control is possible in Brazilian Portuguese because both the external and internal copies are marked with default nominative case; hence there is no case mismatch and no case competition.
 Specifically, the paper argues that the inflected infinitive can be regarded as a diagnostic for backward object control patterns, because the percolation of default nominative case from the matrix T to the embedded T requires a local checking relation with an overt DP in the absence of a preposition.
 The overt realization of the lower copy in backward control is made possible by the loss of the [+person] feature.
 According to Cyrino (2010), the absence of the [+person] feature both in finite and non-finite domains allows nominative subjects to occupy the Spec of the inflected infinitival T, just as in finite clauses.

 The relation between person and case features constitutes the focus of Ion Giurgea’s chapter.
 He shows that the ‘person constraint’ on se-passives in Romanian and other Romance languages can be accounted for on the basis of the intervening person feature associated with the external argument.
 Giurgea documents the crosslinguistic variation in ‘impersonal’ se constructions in Romance and shows that Romanian only allows a se-passive construction where the verb agrees with the internal argument and the accusative cannot be assigned.
 Building on Cornilescu (1998), Giurgea provides additional evidence that the person constraint on se-passives does not exclusively involve [+participant] pronouns (1st or 2nd person), but also affects DPs that require differential object-marking and are high on the person/animacy/definiteness hierarchy.
-From this, Giurgea derives an intervention-based account of passive se according to which the person feature triggered by the external argument (syntactically projected as a null arbitrary PRO in se-passives) intervenes in the case-licensing of [+person] internal arguments.
-In contrast to [+person] internal arguments, by-phrases do not count as interveners, as they do not have a Case to check.
+From this, Giurgea derives an intervention-based account of passive se according to which the person feature triggered by the external argument (syntactically projected as a null arbitrary PRO in se-passives) intervenes in the case-licensing of internal arguments bearing a [Person] feature.
+By contrast, by-phrases do not count as interveners, as they do not have a Case to check.

 Ackema & Neeleman’s chapter discusses the feature structure of agreement and, in particular, a curious difference between person and number: while both third person and singular number may behave as defaults, third person gives rise to feature clashes that singular does not.
 The authors argue that this difference can be accounted for if third person has feature content while singular number does not (see also Nevins 2007, 2011).
 Specifically, third person is characterised by a feature dist that is shared with second person (which also bears prox, a feature shared with first person).
 What allows third person to act as a default is that it can deliver an empty set of referents: this follows if dist operates on the set of discourse referents, eliminating the speaker and addressee and their ‘associates’, leaving a subset that only optionally contains referents.
 As singular number lacks features imposing a cardinality on the output of the person system, it may also deliver an empty set and hence act as a default.
 Ackema & Neeleman show that this difference in feature content between third person and singular number can account for cases of omnivorous number agreement in languages such as Dutch, Icelandic and Eastern Abruzzese, and they argue that their account also has advantages over a locality-based Agree account (e.g., Preminger 2014) with respect to capturing omnivorous person agreement in languages such as Ojibwe and Kaqchikel.
 Their contribution thus bears on both the feature makeup of agreement and the morphosyntactic mechanisms that give rise to agreement.